 Recent metabolomics studies show a different pattern of disruption, with differences in the protein deficiencies and pathways affected between males and females.
 Similar to other autoimmune diseases like lupus, 80-90% of ME/CFS patients are women.

-Anecdotally, CFS recovery, especially through exercise, seems more common amongst men.
-Perhaps men are originally affected at similar rates to women (without being diagnosed) but recover.
+Anecdotally, CFS recovery, especially through exercise, seems more common amongst men (and many of the researchers and clinicians advocating GET are also male).
+Perhaps men are originally affected at similar rates to women (without being diagnosed) but are able to recover.
 Testosterone may play a role, given the role of muscle wasting, as testosterone makes it easier to build muscle.
 It may also be anti-inflammatory (ref).
 Menstruation may also play a maintaining role.

 2015 study on gender differences in CFS: Only 9.1% of patients were men.